Ganesh25800/E-Commerce-Version1/README.md

 ### ✅ Step 2: Running the Application (Based on IDE)

+	-> Before running the application, follow the instructions as per your IDE.

 	🟢 VS Code (Recommended)

 		*** ✅ No additional setup is required.